Symptoms of the stomach bug and food poisoning can be similar. But food poisoning typically resolves faster and includes more severe symptoms.

 - Make sure canned foods are from trusted distributors.

-- Refrigerate any perishable foods within one or two hours.
+- Refrigerate any perishable foods within 1 hour.

 While many symptoms of the stomach bug and food poisoning are similar, it’s important to determine which sickness you may have.
-The symptoms of food poisoning:
+The symptoms of food poisoning may:

 - occur more quickly after exposure

-- are usually more severe than symptoms of a stomach bug
+- become more severe than symptoms of a stomach bug

-- are usually shorter in duration than symptoms of a stomach bug
+- be shorter in duration than symptoms of a stomach bug

 If you’re unsure about what’s causing your symptoms, check in with your doctor to be safe.
-Other health issues can cause gastrointestinal distress.
+Other health issues can cause similar symptoms of gastrointestinal distress.
 In any case, call your doctor for help if your symptoms worsen.